 As with all teacher training routes, you could be eligible for a training bursary (or, where appropriate, scholarship) and can apply for the more financial support, such as student loans.

-Fees are £9250 which can be paid privately or with a student loan.
+Fees are £9250 for QTS with PGCE and £7850 for QTS only: this can be paid privately or with a student loan.
 Bursaries or scholarships of up to £30 000 are available in some subjects depending on your degree class.

 how do i apply?